 Why couldn't people who want to build some corner of Arcosanti with straw and rammed earth set up construction workshops to explore that methodology?
 A few feet down the road, Arcosanti has the perfect proving ground for people keen about straw bale and similar experimentation: the Ranch, which still looks to me an ideal site to locate a handicap-accessible day camp and site-based school.

-Any such initiative naturally needs a cohesive, workshop-wise infrastructure, as does planning all the details for construction of a new Maintenance Shop.
-Maybe especially to plan such a new structure?
+Any such initiative naturally needs a cohesive, workshop-wise infrastructure, as does planning the details for construction of a new Maintenance Pavilion behind the Colly Crescent.
+Maybe especially to plan such a new structure - even if it's a temporary one?

 Since Paolo's envisioned people entering Arcosanti through what we call The Lab Building.
 I'd like to see what happens if that design is utilized as he envisioned.
 He may not have been a maven of organizational development, but the guy could draw, he could design.
 He really, really could.
-Let's see what happens if we actually follow that design plan?
+Let's see what happens if we actually follow his own design plan for a space that's been built?

 I've been examining, for a couple years now, a building that's used, on an everyday basis, opposite to the way it was designed.
 Instructive, it's been, to see how a small design change can make a space (or a gadget) work better.
 People, too?
 (Ya think?)